Harsh63870/Data-Structures-and-Algorythms/README.md

 # Harsh Vardhan Pandey.

-# I made it private and integrated it with github to lean about Version Control System.
+# I made it private and integrated it with github to learn about Version Control System.